SilentNightSound/GI-Model-Importer/Guides/MonaWalkthrough.md

 <img src="https://user-images.githubusercontent.com/107697535/175570101-9717b9eb-7ef9-4e1c-82e2-f6871497f5f6.png" width="800"/>

-8. A MonaMod folder should now be generated right next to the original character folder that looks like this:
+8. A MonaMod folder should now be generated right next to the original character folder that looks like this (if the mod folder does not generate, double check you have hash_info.json):

 <img src="https://user-images.githubusercontent.com/107697535/174458059-363b1c56-ea76-4a01-9e1f-6e22f3b0949f.png" width="800"/>